 NOoSPHERE Arts is an artist-run 501(c)(3) nonprofit based in New York City.

-Founded in 2011 by Norwegian-born visual artist Sol Kjøk, the organization produces exhibits, performances and other public art programming.
-As reflected in our motto, “Art from Elsewhere”, NOoSPHERE Arts seeks to serve as a bridge between international artists and the NYC art world: Our goal is to offer the U.S. audience access to current art from other countries and to bring creative people together for artistic cross-pollination and transnational collaborations.
+Founded in 2011 by Norwegian-born visual artist Sol Kjøk, the organization produces multidisciplinary public arts programming.
+As reflected in our tagline, “Art from Elsewhere”, NOoSPHERE Arts seeks to serve as a bridge between international artists and the NYC art world: Our goal is to offer the U.S. audience access to current art from other countries and to bring creative people together for artistic cross-pollination and transnational collaborations.

 NOoSPHERE Arts was initially conceived as a platform for showing work by contemporary artists from Norway.
 Our original name — NO ‒ Art from Elsewhere — was thus chosen because NO is the domain name extension for Norway and a Norwegian word for “now”.
 Later, as our programming of exhibits and live arts expanded to include works by artists from countries all over the world, the word NO was changed to NOoSPHERE, a reference to the term used by Teilhard de Chardin and Vladimir Vernadsky referring to a “sphere of human thought” which encircles the globe and joins humankind in a planetary, collective consciousness.